-Download the Welcome Letter PDF EcoDyeing_GhostRanch_WelcomLetter_Bashaw_April2019_
+Download the Welcome Letter PDF Bashaw Welcome Letter – EcoDyeing

-Welcome to beautiful Ghost Ranch!
-We always have a wonderful time here and meet so many interesting fellow travelers on this journey.
+Welcome to beautiful Ghost Ranch, we always have a wonderful time here and meet so many interesting fellow travelers on this journey.
 I am looking forward to meeting you soon!
-Check-in begins at 3 pm on July 7th at the Welcome Center, ranch orientation at 6:45 pm.
-We will meet briefly to discuss our upcoming week together and see our classroom where you can drop off supplies that evening too.
-Check out is at 10 am on Saturday, we will not meet on that day, to give you time to enjoy breakfast and check out.
+Check in begins at 3pm on July 7th at the Welcome Center, Ranch orientation at 6:45pm.
+We will meet briefly to discuss our upcoming week together and see our class room where you can drop off supplies that evening too.
+Check out is at 10am on Saturday, we will not meet on that day, to give you time to enjoy breakfast and check out.

 How can you use your dyed, printed fabrics?
 Include them in your quilts, garments, pillow covers, or fiber art, for example.
 I will demonstrate various ways to embellish this fabric with embroidery and beads.
 We will spend time preparing cloth and assembling and embellishing.
-This is not a sewing class; however, we will provide sewing machines for the basic piecing of your fabrics.
+This is not a sewing class; however, we will provide sewing machines for basic piecing of your fabrics.
 If you are driving and have a sewing machine, please bring it along, with good quality thread.
 Please note that week #3, July 14-20 of our Festival of the Arts is a class with Ronnie Ashford titled Quilting: Easy as 1,2,3.
-Imagine a quilt done with your new fabrics, eh?
+Imagine a quilt done with your new fabrics eh?

 Monday to Wednesday mornings we begin a new process, preparing and dyeing our fabrics.
 We will have several projects going at once, some “curing” with the dyes or rust, others being washed and ironed.
 We will learn various methods of creating wall hangings and embroidery/embellishment methods.
 Later in the week we will explore ways to finish our fabrics.
 Each person works at their own pace, no rush, just lots of group projects and support, it’s great fun and the results are surprising and so amazing too.

 You will learn many creative ways to dye and print on fabric, and methods to embellish and display too.
 Students return home full of ideas, beautiful cloth and inspiration!

 Supply list: Please do not hesitate to send questions! firstname.lastname@example.org

-- I will provide 3 yards of good cotton fabric and 1 yard of silk, all dyes, binding materials and other supplies.
+• I will provide 3 yards of good cotton fabric and 1 yard of silk, all dyes, binding materials and other supplies.
 Please consider bringing additional prewashed white or lightly colored 100% cotton or fabric, or a piece of thin wool or silk/wool blend, plain white or ivory.
 No synthetics.
-All yardage no larger than 1 yard, no huge tablecloths, etc. I use vintage fabrics often in my work, shop at thrift stores, look for sheets, tablecloths, good quality reused fabric.
+All yardage no larger than 1 yard, no huge tablecloths etc. I use vintage fabrics often in my work, shop at thrift stores, look for sheets, tablecloths, good quality reused fabric.
 Get medium weight fabric, nothing thin, not as thick as canvas, and be sure to prewash, no bleach, no dryer sheets.
 I prefer a denser, tightly woven cotton, and good plain weave silk, only white or ivory colored.
 Check out Dharma Trading Company as a great resource.

-- Bring 3 packages of unwaxed dental floss, no mint flavored, and any strong cotton string, jute, ribbons, upholstery thread to bind the fabric.
+• Bring 3 packages of unwaxed dental floss, no mint flavored, and any strong cotton string, jute, ribbons, upholstery thread to bind the fabric.

-- Bring a long apron that goes to your knees, we might splash dyes, it is good to cover your clothing, do not wear good clothing or shoes the first few days.
+• Bring a long apron that goes to your knees, we might splash dyes, it is good to cover your clothing, do not wear good clothing or shoes the first few days.
 You can clean up to do other activities later, but after all, this is a Festival of the Arts, so you won’t stand out!

-- Good quality, long rubber gloves that fit well are a must.
+• Good quality, long rubber gloves that fit well are a must.
 If you have sensitivities, bring appropriate non-latex gloves including thin gloves, I only supply latex.

-- Do you have any transportable pieces of rusty metal, wire, nails, hardware?
+• Do you have any transportable pieces of rusty metal, wire, nails, hardware?
 Please bring them, for reference see videos and resources on the internet to research in advance.
 I have some metal to share, but not a huge amount.

-- Do you have any dried flower petals also as we explore “eco dyeing?”
-We can’t harvest from the ranch, out of respect for the delicate ecosystem and arid climate.
+• Do you have any dried flower petals also as we explore “eco dyeing”?
+We can’t harvest from the Ranch, out of respect for the delicate eco system and arid climate.

 • I also recommend bug spray and a hat, good sunglasses.
 We will be at 6,000’ so be sure to be prepared to drink lots of water!
-The sun is hot in the daytime; the nights are phenomenal; I have seen the most amazing skies and rainbows!
+The sun is hot in the daytime, the nights are phenomenal, I have seen the most amazing skies and rainbows!

 Valerie Doran Bashaw